This post contains affiliate links. If you buy through these links, I may earn a small commission.

 That’s not happening here.
 It’s too cold outside right now!

-I put some soil into the new pot and then give it a bit of water.
+I put some soil into the new pot and then give it a good watering.

 Then I turn my tomato seedling upside down, making sure to splay my fingers on either side of the main stem.

-I do this to protect the seedling from splitting.
+I do this to protect the seedling from falling over and splitting.
 Always be sure to support that stem!

 When the plants are this tall, it is really easy to have the seedlings topple over and split their main stem.